East of Borneo: Production

 The film was shot largely at Universal Studios.
 Despite being essentially a B-picture, East of Borneo featured elaborate sets.
 Props and set dressing used in the film were reportedly valued at $100,000; this figure includes a large $25,000 Buddha statue, a very rare small white Buddha and a long mother-of-pearl inlaid bench, silver dinner utensils, and Oriental rugs and drapery.

+Other

+The film was used in the creation of Rose Hobart, a 1936 experimental collage film created by the artist Joseph Cornell, who cut and re-edited East of Borneo into one of America's most famous surrealist short films.
+Cornell was fascinated by the star of East of Borneo, an actress named Rose Hobart, and named his short film after her.
+The piece consists of snippets from East of Borneo combined with shots from a documentary film of an eclipse.